$20 eGift Card off your first purchase with Chewy at $49 with code “WELCOME” CLICK HERE

 6. The Brand Of Litter

-Have you changed the brand of litter recently?
-This can also deter the cat from using the litter box and seek alternate places to pee and poop.
+Changing the brand of cat litter can deter the cat from using the litter box and seek alternate places to pee and poop.

 7. Is Your Cat Stressed?

-Do you suspect that your cat might be stressed?
-Locate and remove any potential sources of stress.
+Do you suspect that your cat’s behavior might be from stress?

 8. Separation Anxiety